Free Webinar: How to Use Social Media to Influence SEOby Mallory Wood

 Social media is great for building community and fostering conversations.
-Some of social media’s most untapped potential lies in its ability to influence search engine result pages, where two-thirds of all prospective students go to research colleges and universities.
+Some of social media’s most untapped potential lies in its ability to influence search engine result pages.
 Learn the fundamentals of how search works and how social media can play a part in determining if you are lost or found.

 In this session, we will:

 - Review how search engines function.

 - Understand the role search plays in higher education.

 - Learn how social media can impact search.

 - Discuss tactics for improving your own search engine ranking.

 Who Should Attend?